purduesigbots/pros-docs/content/api/index.md

 | Parameters | |
 | ---:|:--- |
 | `channel` | the motor channel to set from 1-10 |
-| `speed` | the new signed speed; -127 is full reverse and 127 is full forward, with 0 being off
+| `speed` | the new signed speed; -127 is full reverse and 127 is full forward, with 0 being off.
+For servos, the position of the servo is set.

 ## motorStop {#motorStop}